ghimiresunil/Graduate-Teaching-Assistant-AI-and-ML/README.md

 * We could try to implement an algorithm more efficiently
 * we can add new features to an algorithm or experiment with different variations of the core idea

+### Week 06

+So far, we have covered all about Machine Learning, we have written an AI program based on regression and classification programs, we have learned about MSE, MAE, RMSE, R^2, and Confusion Matrix.
+In our last tutorial, we learned about Deep Learning and concepts based on Deep Learning.

+In this article, we are going to learn about CNN which is an efficient recognition algorithm that is widely used in pattern recognition and image processing.
+We will learn about the CNN model summary which includes Filter (KERNEL/ FEATURE DECODER), Stride, Convolution Layer, Pooling Layer and Flatten Layer.

+### Week 07